 Jack Jacobs Football Scholarship

-This award is created in the memory of Jack Jacobs, legendary quarterback who played for the Blue and Gold between 1950 and 1954.
+This award was created in the memory of Jack Jacobs, legendary quarterback who played for the Blue and Gold between 1950 and 1954.
 Jacobs, a two-time Grey Cup finalist, was a key figure in popularizing the use of the forward pass in professional football, bringing so many fans to Osborne Stadium it led to the construction of Winnipeg Stadium in 1953 – known as ‘The House that Jack Built’ ̶ to accommodate the higher attendances.

 “We would like to thank Eagle Vision for their support with this scholarship,” said Wade Miller, President & CEO of the Winnipeg Blue Bombers.
 “The Winnipeg Football Club believes in eliminating financial barriers to accessing education, and in supporting the goals of our youth.”